AlbouchiSamar/ProjetAndroidMDM/README.md

 gradlew build

-5. Find the resulting APK in the app/build/outputs/apk/release/ directory.
+5. Find the resulting APK in the app/build/outputs/apk/release/directory.